RPGs in South Korea —A brief history of package, online and mobile games

 After Corum: Another Story, HiCom would abandon single-player games to focus on MMORPGs, releasing Corum Online (코룸 온라인) in 2003.

 THE END OF THE ‘PACKAGE’ INDUSTRY

-One of the most ambitious among all Korean RPGs, Arcturus (악튜러스) came from the combined effort of two studios, Sonnori (creators of Astonishia Story and Forgotten Saga) and Gravity (formed by former Ys II Special devs).
+To survive in this world, they decided to either go big or go home.
+And so was born Arcturus (악튜러스), one of the most ambitious Korean RPGs ever, made by the combined effort of two studios, Sonnori (creators of Astonishia Story and Forgotten Saga) and Gravity (formed by former Ys II Special devs).

 The game’s main focus is its complex story and charismatic cast of characters, which are quite well executed.
 However, its open-world nature and obscure objectives mean you can spend hours lost, fighting respawning enemies while trying to figure out what to do next.

 While it sold well, moving over 60,000 copies, Arcturus was also plagued by issues, from several bugs to a plagiarism scandal that led to the company having to recall 15,000 copies of the special edition pre-orders, delay the game and remove enemies copied from Japanese artist Yasushi Nirasawa:

 The game was also released in Japan, published by Nihon Falcom.
 Since Falcom would create The Legend of Heroes: Trails in the Sky (2004) soon after, it’s often speculated that they were heavily influenced by Arcturus, given how similar both games look — especially their rotating 3D camera.

 And if the sprites above also look familiar, it’s because a year later Gravity reused the game’s engine to create Ragnarök Online (라그나로크 온라인, 2002), one of the most popular MMOs of the 2000s.